nickmro/enumerate-go/README.md

 }
 ```

-## go generate
+## Go Generate

-This command can be run with `go generate`.
-Simply add the command as a comment to any `.go` file in your directory.
-For example:
+To use `go generate`, add the command as a comment to any `.go` file in your directory.

+Example:
 ```go
 //go:generate gonumerate --type UserType --values Admin,Support
 ```